yowari/progressive-pizza-workshop/exercise/04-tailwind/README.md

 # 04. Tailwind

+To style our project we'd like to use Tailwind CSS.
-Since Remix uses Vite, most of the setup of Tailwind CSS is the same as setup it on Vite project.
+Since Remix uses Vite, most of the setup of Tailwind CSS is the same as the setup on the Vite project.

 ```
 npm install -D tailwindcss postcss autoprefixer